rafaellopesdesa/webpage/_services/seminars.md

 ## 2023

-**Measurement of the off-shell Higgs production with the ATLAS detector and the Higgs width.**<br>
+**Measurement of the off-shell Higgs production with the ATLAS detector and the Higgs width**<br>
 SCIPP Seminar, Universtiy of California at Santa Cruz, CA, 2023.

-**Exploring EW symmetry breaking: Higgs, vector bosons, and top quarks**<br>
-APS April 2023: American Physical Society April Meeting 2023, Minneapolis, Minnesota, 2023.

 **ATLAS data analysis using a parallelized workflow on distributed cloud-based services with GPUs**<br>
 CHEP 2023: 26th International Conference on Computing in High Energy & Nuclear Physics, Norfolk, VA, 2023.<br>
 *Speaker*: Jay Sandesara

+**Family Planning and Caregiving Impacts on the Physics Community**<br>
+APS April 2023: American Physical Society April Meeting 2023, Minneapolis, Minnesota, 2023.<br>
+Panel organized by the APS Committee on the Status of Women in Physics (CSWP)

+**Exploring EW symmetry breaking: Higgs, vector bosons, and top quarks**<br>
+APS April 2023: American Physical Society April Meeting 2023, Minneapolis, Minnesota, 2023.

 **Quantum entanglement in ZZ leptonic decay channels**<br>
 Foundational tests of Quantum Mechanics at the LHC.<br>